-These are just some of the questions we at the Church of England, Evangelical Alliance and HOPE commissioned Barna Group and ComRes to ask on our behalf.
+These are just some of the questions HOPE, the Church of England, and the Evangelical Alliance commissioned Barna Group and ComRes to ask on our behalf.
 But this was not just for curiosity’s sake.
 We were believing, hoping and praying that this study – the first of its kind – would be a major catalyst for effective and focused evangelism in the years to come.

 It all began in March 2015, when we gathered more than 40 key leaders of denominations and networks, as well as key influencers from across the spectrum of the English Church.
 For 24 hours, we prayed and we talked.
 We shared our heart for mission; our collective longing to see God move in this nation.
 We reflected on an initial piece of research of adults in England, which we had commissioned Barna to undertake.
 The results of this first piece of research were shocking.